Frequently Asked Questions

 We try to keep classes small.
 Each course usually has between 7 and 20 students so that every student gets as much individual attention from the tutor as they need depending on the subject matter and complexity of the course.

 Anyone over 18 years old can come on our courses.
 There is no upper age limit - we have students of all ages.
 If you are too young for our main courses, we also offer courses specifically for 13 to 15 year olds and 16 to 18 year olds during the academic year and holidays.
-These are listed on our website with the age range in the course title or in the Courses for under 19s section.
+These are listed on our website with the age range in the course title or in the Courses for teenagers section.
 Please note that students must be the minimum age specified for the course on the first day of class.

 Central Saint Martins is committed to an equal opportunities policy that supports people with disabilities.
 We try to offer the facilities and assistance necessary to enable students with disabilities or medical conditions requiring specialist help to realise the aims and objectives of our courses.
 Please contact us to discuss any special arrangements or equipment, which can be provided.
 You can find out more by looking at the Student Services section of the website.